Coronavirus Nonprofit Relief Fund

 The State of Alaska has set aside $35 million from the Coronavirus Aid, Relief, and Economic Security (CARES) Act funding to specifically support nonprofits in Alaska adversely affected by the Coronavirus Disease 2019 (COVID-19) pandemic.

 The State of Alaska Department of Health and Social Services (DHSS) has partnered with The Alaska Community Foundation to establish the Coronavirus Nonprofit Relief Fund (CNRF) with the set-aside funding.
 Eligible organizations are encouraged to apply to ACF for grants from CNRF.

 Follow the link for answers to frequently asked questions.

-September 29, 2020 —The Alaska Community Foundation and the Department of Health and Social Services have announced the second round of Coronavirus Nonprofit Relief Fund grantees.
+October 22, 2020 — The Alaska Community Foundation and the Department of Health and Social Services have announced the recipients of the healthcare-specific round of the Coronavirus Nonprofit Relief Fund.
 See the press release here.